01Willingness to Share Skills, Knowledge, and Expertise

 A good mentor continually sets a good example by showing how his habits are reflected by personal and professional goals and overall success.

 That being said, your mentor is busy, and you have to respect that.
 They aren’t always going to be able to drop everything to speak with you.
 Make sure you don’t abuse the relationship–pick and choose what you bring to your mentor.

 8 Qualities of a Good Mentor

-Good mentors do not take their responsibility as a mentor lightly.
+Good mentors do not take their roles lightly.
 They feel invested in the success of the mentee.
 Usually, this requires someone who is knowledgeable, compassionate, and possesses the attributes of a good teacher or trainer.
-Excellent communication skills are also required.
-A good mentor is committed to helping their mentees find success and gratification in their chosen profession.
+Excellent communication skills also are required.
+A good mentor is committed to helping their mentees find success and gratification in their chosen professions.
 Overall good mentoring requires empowering the mentee to develop their own strengths, beliefs, and personal attributes.

-Good mentor-mentee relationships are a two-way street; consequently, if you want a good relationship with your mentor, become a good mentee.
-This requires a genuine interest in your mentor and a willingness to do what it takes to become successful as an intern or new employee in the field.
+Good mentor-mentee relationships are a two-way street, so show a genuine interest in your mentor and a willingness to do what it takes to become successful as an intern or new employee in the field.
 Following suggestions and recommendations as well as reading all pertinent literature available in the field is a good way to show your mentor that you are committed to being successful and that you take your career and responsibilities seriously.